 The first sight attracted me was the St. Michael’s Tower gate.
-It is actually one of the main entrances to the old town.
-People can climb up the tower and a nice view of the old town.
+It is one of the main entrances to the old town.
+People can climb up the tower and have a nice view of the old town.

 Many tourist groups were in front of Main Square, the center of the old town.
 I could see the famous clock tower from nearly all parts of the inner city.

 The Main Square is the very heart of the Bratislava old town.
 It is also a great place to admire the beautiful architecture and ambience of the city.

 Buildings, such as the Old Town City Hall, Kutscherfeldov palace or the Holy Saviour Church, are worth seeing.
 There is also a beautiful fountain called Maximilian Fountain.

 One of the things I would like to do on each trip is to visit a local farmer market.
 Since the Old Market Hall of Bratislava old town was famous for local farm products, I headed to the place and hoped to eat something there.

 However, several armed guards near the entrance of the hall blocked me.
 They informed me that due to a private event they only allowed the persons with invitations to get in.

 In front of the old market hall, I saw many food stalls selling the local food.
 But there were too many people squeezing each others, I was not even able to come close to the food stalls.
 I wished I could have spent a few Euros and booked a Bratislava walking tour to explore the old town better.